vish-j/PhilApprovalFlow/PhilApprovalFlow.Documentation/articles/implementation.md

-The Entity should inherit PAFTransition to enable workflows
+The Entity should implement IApprovalFlow<T> where T inherits PAFTransition to enable workflows.
+This pattern allows entities to have an approval workflow attached while maintaining separation of concerns.